 Kosovo, which has a predominantly ethnic Albanian population, declared independence from Serbia in 2008.
 Belgrade rejected the move, and still considers the territory as a breakaway southern province.

-, Kosovo gave greater financial and legislative rights to its minority Serb community, including the establishment of an association of Serb-run municipalities.
+Under the controversial deal, Kosovo gave greater financial and legislative rights to its minority Serb community, including the establishment of an association of Serb-run municipalities.

 Kurti - who was jailed by Serbia for agitating against Belgrade rule during the 1990s - claims the deal represents a threat to Kosovo's sovereignty.

 Serbia fought a war with Kosovar guerilla insurgents in the late 1990s.
 That conflict ended after Serbian troops withdrew from the territory following an 11-week NATO bombing campaign.